jonnonz1/nz-statute-book/acts/public/1992/passports-act-1992.md

 (2) If the Minister refuses to issue a refugee travel document under this section,— (a) the Minister must notify the person in writing of the refusal, and the reasons for it; and (b) the person is not entitled to obtain a New Zealand refugee travel document during the 12-month period starting with the date of the notice, unless the Minister's decision under this section is revoked by the Minister or by a court.
-(3) The Minister may, at any time before the expiry of the 12-month period referred to in subsection (2)(b), apply to a Judge of the High Court for an order to extend for a further period not exceeding 12 months the period during which the person is not entitled to obtain a New Zealand refugee travel document.
+(3) The Minister may, at any time before the expiry of the 12-month period referred to in subsection (2)﻿(b), apply to a Judge of the High Court for an order to extend for a further period not exceeding 12 months the period during which the person is not entitled to obtain a New Zealand refugee travel document.
 (4) The Judge must make the order applied for if satisfied that— (a) the information presented in support of the application is credible, having regard to its source or sources; and (b) the information reasonably supports a finding that paragraphs (a), (b) and (c) of subsection (1) still apply in relation to the person concerned.

 ### 27C Life of refugee travel document
-(1) A New Zealand refugee travel document is valid for 2 years, unless sooner cancelled under this Act.
+(1) A New Zealand refugee travel document is valid for 5 years, unless sooner cancelled under this Act.
-(2) A New Zealand refugee travel document may on application be renewed, once only, for a further period not exceeding 2 years.
+(2)

 ### 27D Cancellation of refugee travel document
 (1) The Minister may, by notice in writing, recall any New Zealand refugee travel document, and cancel it or retain possession of it, where—
-  (a) the Minister issues to the holder another refugee travel document in substitution for the first one; or (b) the document has expired and is incapable of being renewed; or (c) the document has been so damaged or defaced as to render it, in the opinion of the Minister, unsuitable for use; or (d) there is reasonable cause to believe that any particulars recorded in it are incorrect; or (e) there is reasonable cause to believe that the document has been obtained by means of a false representation or a statement that is false in a material particular; or
+  (a) the Minister issues to the holder another refugee travel document in substitution for the first one; or (b) the document has expired; or
+  (c) the document has been so damaged or defaced as to render it, in the opinion of the Minister, unsuitable for use; or (d) there is reasonable cause to believe that any particulars recorded in it are incorrect; or (e) there is reasonable cause to believe that the document has been obtained by means of a false representation or a statement that is false in a material particular; or